Card Game Twenty-Four

 Force reorder (What's this?)

-History Twenty years ago, three out of four Chinese were farmers and most of them were undereducated.
+History Many years ago, three out of four Chinese were farmers and most of them were undereducated.
 Yet they all have remarkable talent in mental arithmetic; they can tell you the answers for 72/2+83 or 3.8*2.5 almost instantly, sometimes even faster than an abacus (ancient Chinese "calculator").
 When I was a kid, I got trained by a Chinese poker card game called twenty-four.
 Not sure if this game contributed to the Chinese farmers' math talent, but the popularity of it among all young people attests to the truth that most Chinese are good at arithmetic.

 To my Miscellaneous Page